percona/percona-xtradb-cluster/doc/source/features/multimaster-replication.rst

 It is good practice to check the error codes after a ``COMMIT`` query, but there are still many applications that do not do that.

-If you plan to use multi-master replication and run write transactions on several nodes, you may need to make sure you handle the responses on ``COMMIT`` queries.
+If you plan to use multi-source replication and run write transactions on several nodes, you may need to make sure you handle the responses on ``COMMIT`` queries.